About Humaculture, Inc.

 September 18, 2025

 With grocery prices up ~25% since 2020 and labor shortages intensifying, regional grocers need innovative workforce strategies to stay competitive.
-At Humaculture®, we’re excited to launch the Grocery Industry HR Survey 2025, designed to deliver actionable insights for regional grocery stores (5–1,500 locations) facing grocery HR challenges like turnover, rising costs, and policy shifts.
+At Humaculture®, we’re excited to launch the Grocery Industry HR Survey 2025, designed to deliver actionable insights for regional grocery stores facing grocery HR challenges like turnover, rising costs, and policy shifts.

 Why Participate in the Grocery Industry HR Survey?